dimitri-yatsenko/Database-Systems-for-Data-Science/Assign8.md

 14. Show all guests who have made reservations for any nights when Samantha Smith made reservations.

 15. Challenge: Find the pair of guests who have made reservations for the same night the most.
-(Hint: two of the guest have made reservations for the same nights 20 times)
+(Hint: two of the guests have made reservations for the same nights 20 times if you are using `shared_hotels`)